appdotnet/api-spec/README.md

 imperfect in many ways.** In particular, we're not done implementing all of the endpoints that you see here, and sometimes what we have written differs from this documentation.
 If you're running in to issues, drop us a line and we'll try to help.

+**If you're submitting your application to one of Apple's App Stores, be sure you follow the special instructions for modifying your login flow in the [Authentication](/appdotnet/api-spec/blog/master/auth.md) or your app will be rejected.**

 ## Table of Contents

 * [Object definitions](/appdotnet/api-spec/blob/master/objects.md)